internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Specifications

 * Which organization forms can join the consortium?
-* Which Jurisdiction does the member have to be compliant with?
+* Which jurisdiction does the member have to be compliant with?
 * What are the requirements for organizations/companies to join?
 * What may be further requirements?
 * How can the application process be modelled?